Ved-vampir/ceph_perf_counters/README.md

       -h, --help            show this help message and exit --ip IP, -i IP        Controller host
-      --user USER, -u USER  User name for all hosts --config CONFIG, -g CONFIG
+      --user USER, -u USER  User name for all hosts --json JSON, -j JSON  Output to file in json format, you need specify file name

+      --config CONFIG, -g CONFIG
                             Use it, if you want upload needed counter names from file (json format, .counterslist as example)